yash04747/docs/docs/configuration/fields/output-variables.md

 :::

 Below is a full example of a compiler hook to generate your SCSS/LESS on save.
-The content of $output_variables will be populated with the following provided the above example declaration is used.
+The content of $output_variables will be populated with the following provided the above Example Config is used.

 ```php
 array(